 Yes.
 Teams consist of a volunteer handler and their own dog who have together successfully completed an evaluation by one of our approved certifying organizations.

 The registered handler must stay with their dog at all times during visits.
-To volunteer, register with one of our approved certifying organizations before you apply to be an animal therapy volunteer with us.
+To volunteer, register with one of our approved certifying organizations before you apply to be a volunteer handler with us.

 Yes.
 Handler-dog teams will be able to visit other participating Northwestern Medicine locations after completing an on-site orientation with Volunteer Services at the other site(s).